CVS Pharmacy Logo

 CVS Pharmacy LogoCVS Pharmacy Logo PNG

 The emblem is based on love for patients and concern for their health.
 The CVS Pharmacy logo should show pharmacy customers that there are always life-saving drugs in the network.
-Symbols indicate the continuity of supply and attention to the needs of customers.
+Symbols indicate the continuity of supply and attention to customers’ needs.

 CVS Pharmacy: Brand overview

 CVS (CVS Pharmacy or CVS / pharmacy) is a US-based pharmacy retail chain owned by the medical organization CVS Health.
 It was founded in 1963 in Lowell, Massachusetts.
-The founders are a group of individuals, including Stanley and Sidney Goldstein, Ralph Hoagland, Dipak Dave.
-The first years the company was owned by Melville Corporation, it was then separated into a separate brand (in 1996).
-Now headquartered in Woonsocket, Rhode Island, it owns nearly 9,700 properties, more than 1,100 of which are medical clinics; the rest are pharmacies and combined points of sale.
-In 2017, CVS ranked 7th in the Fortune 500 in terms of revenue.
+The founders are individuals, including Stanley and Sidney Goldstein, Ralph Hoagland, and Dipak Dave.
+In the first years, Melville Corporation owned the company, and it was then separated into a separate brand (in 1996).
+Now headquartered in Woonsocket, Rhode Island, it owns nearly 9,700 properties and more than 1,100 medical clinics; the rest are pharmacies and combined points of sale.
+In 2017, CVS ranked 7th in the Fortune 500 in revenue.

 Meaning and History